 “Depending on how you’re going is how often you’re going to adjust it.

 If you feel comfortable, you’ll tend to not play with things that much.
 You might make subtle adjustments for conditions.
 I find that if I feel that I’m off the pace, that’s when I’ll get more aggressive in what I do.

-My golden rule in one design, it doesn’t matter who the boat near you is, sail yourself boat relative.
+My golden rule in one design, it doesn’t matter who the boat near you is, sail yourself, boat relative.

 I don’t care if that boat is regarded as one of the front markers or one of the back markers.
 If he’s got an edge on you, use your eyes.
-See where his traveler is.
+See where his traveller is.
 See where his pre-bend is.
 How much forestay sag does he have?

 The other rule I always have is that most races have two or three beats in them.

-So many times I’ll come back to the club afterward, and someone will say, “Ah, I was really slow off the starting line.”
+So many times I’ll come back to the club afterwards, and someone will say, “Ah, I was really slow off the starting line.”
 And I’ll go, “Okay, so you were slow off the starting, so how were you up the second beat?”
 “Oh, really slow still up the second beat.”
 I’ll say to them, “Well, what did you change?”
 “I didn’t change anything.”
 I’m back here asking you now.
 I say, “Well, what you need to do is whether you change something for the better or the worse, if you made a change you would have learned.”